Scalable noisy quantum circuits for biased-noise qubits

 In our work, motivated by the limitations of error-correction and error mitigation, we propose instances of the Hadamard test \cite{Smith2012,Bharti2022Feb} that can be robustly implemented in systems of so-called biased-noise qubits \cite{Puri2020Aug,Guillaud2021Apr,Chamberland2022Feb}, affected only by local stochastic bit flip (or phase-flip) errors.
-In technical terms, we show that, for suitably designed circuits tailored to the biased noise the outcome of the \emph{ideal} version of the Hadamard test can be estimated reliably by execution of its \emph{noisy} versions with only a polynomial overhead in the number of repetitions of the algorithm.
+In technical terms, we show that, for suitably designed circuits tailored to a Pauli biased noise the outcome of the \emph{ideal} version of the Hadamard test can be estimated reliably by execution of its \emph{noisy} versions with only a polynomial overhead in the number of repetitions of the algorithm.
 The model of biased-noise qubits is motivated by existing hardware realising stabilized cat qubits \cite{Guillaud2021Apr,Lescanne2020May,Chamberland2022Feb}.
 The key ingredient of our approach is that only specific gates are allowed, in order to preserve the noise bias along the computation \cite{Puri2020Aug,Xu2022Feb}.
 This allows us to design circuits in which the measurement will be isolated from most of the errors occurring (see Fig. \ref{fig:hadamard_test}).
 Importantly, the circuits themselves can be quite complicated: the allowed set of gates can generate large amounts of entanglement and contain certain non-Clifford gates, thus avoiding natural classical simulation techniques \cite{Vidal2003,Aaronson2004Nov,Jozsa2003Aug}.
-Nonetheless, the restricted nature of these circuits allowed us to find an efficient classical algorithm that simulates (noiseless) realisations of our family of Hadamard tests, also in the presence of arbitrary local biased noise.
+Nonetheless, the restricted nature of these circuits allowed us to find an efficient classical algorithm that simulates realisations of our family of Hadamard tests, also in the presence of arbitrary local biased noise.